pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 ## Overview

-Ergon, the City of [[Zarinesh's Hand]], stands as a beacon of life and prosperity amidst the harsh [[Irasnian Wastes]].
+Ergon, the City of [[Zarinesh's Hand]], stands as a beacon of life and prosperity amidst the harsh [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]].
 Built within the enigmatic crevices of [[Zarinesh's Hand]], this thriving metropolis offers refuge to weary travelers and merchants alike.
 Named after the ancient deity [[Zarinesh]], who is believed to have created the land it inhabits, Ergon's unique location has shaped its culture and way of life, attracting adventurers from all corners of the world.

 ## Notable Locations

 ### [[The Helix Plaza]]

 Located at the heart of Ergon, the Helix Plaza serves as the city's main trading hub and gathering place.
-The plaza is a vibrant and bustling marketplace, where merchants from all across the [[Irasnian Wastes]] come to sell their exotic goods, ranging from precious metals to rare spices and fabrics.
+The plaza is a vibrant and bustling marketplace, where merchants from all across the [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]] come to sell their exotic goods, ranging from precious metals to rare spices and fabrics.

 ### [[The Sunspire]]